 Squad footage showed she failed two of her three sobriety tests, but only barely.
 Sobriety tests may seem nebulous, but they are analyzed in a very precise manner.
 Officers look for “clues” of intoxication: there is a maximum possible number of clues on each sobriety test, and 2 or more clues on any sobriety test is considered failing.
 That being said, it is not difficult to distinguish between someone who fails a walk-and-turn test because she is drunk and someone who fails because she is tired.
-Our client was not stumbling over herself; she merely seemed exhausted.
+Our client was not stumbling over herself.
+She merely seemed exhausted.
 Her blood alcohol came back just within the margin of error.
-What to do now?
+What now?

 The State of Wisconsin wouldn’t budge.

-The State was unwilling to amend the charge, even given her relatively good performance on the sobriety tests, lack of poor driving, and the blood results.
-So we brought in an expert in blood alcohol analysis.
+The State was unwilling to amend the charge, even given her relatively good performance on the sobriety tests, lack of poor driving, and the blood test results.
+So we brought in a professional in blood alcohol analysis.
 He looked at all the evidence and wrote a report affirmatively stating it was very likely our client could have been under .08 at the time of driving, despite the State Hygiene Lab results showing her blood alcohol concentration was .084 at the time of her arrest.

 That wasn’t good enough for us.

-So we set the case for trial.
+So, we set the case for trial.
 The trial was adjourned once, then twice.
 We filed our witness list.
 We filed motions in limine (requesting certain evidence be excluded).
 We showed the State we were ready to go and we wouldn’t back down.